peterx09/Challenge-01/README.md

 1. Add comments within the CSS
 2. Deleted float-right as it had same properties as float-left
 3. Combine classes that had the same properties
+4. Change the sizing the images to width: 306px, making all images the same size.

 ## Author